-The deficit of the Branch for the year ended 30 June 2015 was \$12,307 (2014: deficit of \$7,012)
+The profit of the Branch for the year ended 30 June 2016 was \$ 21,585 (2015: loss of \$12,307).

-A review of operations of the Branch during the financial year and the results of those operations show a decrease in total revenue by 10% and a decrease in operating expenses by 6%.
-The decrease in total revenue was due to no voluntary levy raised from members during the year.
+A review of operations of the Branch during the financial year and the results of those operations show an increase in total revenue by 3% and a decrease in operating expenses by 18%.
+The increase in revenue is a result of the increase in the number of functions and events.
+Please refer to the Statement of Profit or Loss and Other Comprehensive Income for further details.